-Any student who is on Academic Dismissal can no longer attend school nor get Title IV at the Institution.
+Any student who is on Academic Dismissal can no longer attend the College.

 Note: If a student chooses not to pursue the appeal process, or if the appeal is denied, the student will be withdrawn from the College due to failure to reach Satisfactory Academic Progress.